jos-cab/Pomodoro/README.md

 This is a pomodoro timer made in react.
 Style was influenced by [pomofocus](https://pomofocus.io/).
 Currently it is configurable and the settings section will be more friendly in the future.
-All times in settings must be in seconds.
+All times in settings must be in minutes.